pderop/reactor-netty-httpclient-benchmarks/README.md

 ## known issues

-Wen using too much concurrent streams (like 100), sometimes with workstealing enabled, for the **Post2** scenario we can get the following exceptions in the backend when using work stealing:
+Wen using too much concurrent streams in Gatling (like 100), sometimes with workstealing enabled, for the **Post2** scenario we can get the following exceptions in the backend when using work stealing:
-Work Around: run Gatling with **-Dh2.concurrency=50** (On GCP, using h2.concurrency=100 works, but not on localhost, or on slow networks.
-By default, the h2.concurrency is set to 50).
+Work Around: run Gatling with **-Dh2.concurrency=50** On GCP, using h2.concurrency=100 works.
+By default, the h2.concurrency is set to 50 in Gatling.

 <details>
   <summary>io.netty.handler.codec.http2.Http2Exception: Stream 774273 does not exist for inbound frame RST_STREAM, endOfStream = false</summary>